Quasi-spherical metrics and the static Minkowski inequality: Introduction

-\begin{theorem}[Uniqueness of Quasi-Spherical Static Metrics] Let $(M^{n},g)$ be a Riemannian manifold of the form \eqref{quasi-spherical}.
-Suppose that $(M^{n},g)$ admits a bounded solution $V \in C^{\infty}(M)$ to the static equations \eqref{static}.
-Then $(M^{n},g,V)$ is Schwarzschild space $(\mathbb{S}^{n-1} \times (r_{0},\infty), g_{m}, V_{m})$ from \eqref{schwarzschild} for some (not neccessarily positive) mass $m$ and $r_{0} \geq r_{m}$. \end{theorem} \begin{remark} The system of PDEs that the static equations \eqref{static} impose on the lapse function $u$ and potential $V$ also admits unbounded solutions.
-For example, one may choose $u=1$ so that $(M^{n},g) \cong (\mathbb{R}^{n+1} \setminus B_{r_{0}}(0), \delta)$ and $V=x_{i}$ to be a coordinate function, so the uniqueness result is optimal in this sense. \end{remark} Notice in the above theorem that no asymptotics are assumed for $g$ and $V$, and $V$ is not taken to be strictly positive.
+for some $m \in \mathbb{R}$.
+That is, $(M^{n},g,V)$ is isometric to Schwarzschild space $(\mathbb{S}^{n-1} \times (r_{0},\infty), g_{m}, V_{m})$ from \eqref{schwarzschild} for some (not necessarily positive) mass $m$ and $r_{0} \geq r_{m}$. \end{theorem} \begin{remark} The system of PDEs that the the static equations \eqref{static} impose on the metric coefficient $u$ and potential $V$ also admits solutions with $V$ not strictly positive.
+For example, one may choose $u=1$ so that $(M^{n},g) \cong (\mathbb{R}^{n+1} \setminus B_{r_{0}}(0), \delta)$ and $V=x^{i}$ to be a coordinate function. \end{remark} Notice in the above theorem that no asymptotics are assumed for the metric and potential.
 Removing these conditions is not necessary to establish rigidity in Theorem \ref{Mccormick}.
-However, the stronger uniqueness statement is interesting from a PDE perspective, as it holds without interior or asymptotic boundary conditions and completely rules out the construction of solutions to the static vacuum Einstein equations in the quasi-spherical gauge.
-This rigidity statement leads to the following characterization of equality in the static Minkowski inequality.
+However, the stronger uniqueness statement for quasi-spherical metrics is interesting from a PDE perspective\footnote{Anderson \cite{Anderson00} (in 4-dimension) used collapsing theory and Bing-Long Chen \cite{Chen19} (in all dimensions) used gradient estimate to show that static spacetimes must have quadratic curvature decay.
+Reiris also studies extensively the asymptotics of static equations in dimension 3, see \cite{Reiris18} for example.}, as it holds without interior or asymptotic boundary conditions.
+With Theorem \ref{main} in hand, we may fully characterize equality in inequality \eqref{Minkowski_static}.